La-tale/ViT-P3DE/README.md

 ~~~

 ## License
 Our contributions on codes are released under the MIT license.
-For the codes of the otehr works, refer to their repositories.
+For the codes of the other works, refer to their repositories.

 ## Contact
 For questions about our paper or code, please contact Minseok Seo.